Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 						list2 = [i for item in list1 if item > 70]

-Lambda function: Its a small anonymous Function created using an expression using lambda keyword.
-				Syntax :
-							funcnName = lambda arguments: expressions    -> can be used as normal function.
-				example:
-							square = lambda x: X*X
-							square(6)    ---> return 36

-							sum = lambda a, b, c: a+b+c
-							sum(1, 2, 3)   ----> return 6
-		diff between lamda and normal function :
-						No name to function.( we only use keyword lamda) lamda has no return value. (i.e it will return a function itself instead on none) lamda is written in 1 line
-						not reusable

 join function: It makes the sentence of words present in list/ tupple.
 								E.g. :